Materials for You

 Money Matters

 Cookies are sold for $6 per package.
-When taking pre-orders door-to-door, money will not be collected until the cookies are delivered.
-Caregivers are responsible for collecting the money upon delivery of cookies and turning it in to their Troop Leader or Cookie Chair.
+Caregivers are responsible for collecting the money upon delivery of cookies and turning it in to their Troop Leader or Cookie Chair, as soon as possible.
 Schedule times that caregivers can submit the money and always make sure to give receipts.
 We recommended having caregivers turn in money at every troop meeting or at least every 1-2 weeks.
-Avoid accepting money during Cookie Booths to avoid confusion with finances.
+Avoid accepting individual girl money during Cookie Booths to avoid confusion with finances.
 Tip: Make it easier on the adults by giving each caregiver troop bank account deposit slips!
 Be sure to write the girl's name on the slip—then caregivers can deposit cash and checks received straight into the troop bank account.

 Financial Responsibility